 Instructions

-- Preheat oven to 450 degrees F. Line a rimmed broiler-safe baking sheet with foil.
+- Preheat the oven to 450°F. Line a rimmed, broiler-safe baking sheet with foil.

-- Cut the chicken breasts into cubes as shown in the video.
-Add to the bowl and toss with the seasoned olive oil.
+- Cut the chicken breasts into cubes.
+Add the cubes to the bowl and toss with the seasoned olive oil.

 Notes